 It’s rough looking for an NBN plan that works for you – there’s so much lingo and information to know about, and every provider uses different words to describe their very similar services.

 That’s why it’s important to put providers on blast and compare them and what they offer very closely.
 Today we’ll be comparing TPG and Vodafone, outlining the key differences between both of these providers.
+You should note that TPG owns Vodafone Australia, so keep in mind that the service might be different, but the ownership isn’t.
 There’s some very subtle differences like installation costs and typical evening speeds, but once we get to perks, you’ll find that there’s a lot you can get out of researching your plan well.

 - What NBN plan is right for me?